-ASTMH will notify examinees by email in February of their results.
+ASTMH will notify examinees by email in March of their results.
 Results will not be given by phone.

-Given that the examination is designed as a minimum professional competency test and not intended to distinguish between scores achieved above the passing point, no numeric scores will be reported to examinees who pass.
-Examinees who do not meet the minimum competency level will receive their score and the minimum passing score and an analysis of their test results showing subject areas needing strengthening.
+Given that the examination is designed as a minimum professional competency test and not intended to distinguish between scores achieved above the passing point, no numeric scores will be reported to examinee.
+Examinees will receive their score and the minimum passing score and an analysis of their test results showing subject areas needing strengthening.